SoenkevL/EEGAnalyzer-SciCo/README.md

 # EEGAnalyzer

-A comprehensive tool for analyzing EEG data with focus on chaotic dynamics, complexity assessment, fractal properties, and entropy calculations.
+A comprehensive tool for analyzing EEG data with focus on customizable metric analysis.
+Originally designed to analyze the chaotic dynamics, complexity assessment, fractal properties, and entropy of EEG signals.
+The idea of this project is to bring together some of the most powerful python libraries for biomedical timeseries analysis.
+These include mne for eeg processing, pandas to handle dataframes, neurokit2 and edge-of-py to provide the metrics for the analysis.

 ## Features